-During the year ended March 31, 2020, Security and Intelligence Services (India) Limited has acquired an additional 50% of the voting rights and shares from Singpai Alarms Private Limited.
-The company was formerly a jointly controlled entity and has now become a wholly owned subsidiary of the Group consisting of Security and Intelligence Services (India) Limited ("the Parent") and one of its subsidiaries viz.
+During the year ended March 31, 2020, SIS Limited (formerly known as Security and Intelligence Services (India) Limited) has acquired an additional 50% of the voting rights and shares from Singpai Alarms Private Limited.
+The company was formerly a jointly controlled entity and has now become a wholly owned subsidiary of the Group consisting of SIS Limited (formerly known as Security and Intelligence Services (India) Limited) ("the Parent") and one of its subsidiaries viz.
 Service Master Clean Private Limited (refer note 12).

-These financial statements were authorized for issue by the directors on April 28, 2020.
+These financial statements were authorized for issue by the directors on April 27, 2021.